Pimiento-Research-Group/FINS-Dataset/README.md

 ## Overview

-This repository contains the scripts used to curate and visualise the data in the FINS dataset, available here
+This repository contains the scripts used to curate and visualise the data in the FINS dataset, available [here](https://shorturl.at/crNeh).

 ### Repository Structure